Merkoba/Hue/README.md

 >Default volume for the radio.

 "room_state_default_screen_locked"
->Where screen will be locked by default.
+>Whether the screen will be locked by default.

+"room_state_default_screen_locked"
+>Whether the activity bar at the top will be enabled by default.

 "double_tap_key"
 >The key that triggers double tap.